What is aspergillosis?

 - Rhinoscopy – A thin tube with a camera and light at the end is inserted into the nasal cavity to examine the inside of the nose for fungal plaques.

-- X-rays or CT scan of the nasal passages and sinuses which may reveal destruction of the bones.
+- X-rays or CT scans of the nasal passages and sinuses may reveal destruction of the bones.

 - Serology – Blood tests to check for the presence of antibodies in the blood serum.

-- Urinalysis – Which will reveal fungal organisms in the urine if the cat has disseminated aspergillosis.
+- Urinalysis – This will reveal fungal organisms in the urine if the cat has disseminated aspergillosis.

 - Biopsy – A tissue sample can confirm the diagnosis of aspergillosis.

 Treatment is variable and depends on the immune competence of the cat and the location of the infection and may include:

 - Systemic antifungal drugs such as itraconazole, fluconazole or posaconazole.